redpesk-core/afb-cmake-modules/docs/dev_guide/autobuild.md

 * Python

 The script executes directly after applying a `chmod()` command.
-The caller, which can be the `aglwgt.bbclass`, a Jenkins job, or an actual person, must make the **autobuild** executable before calling it.
+The caller, which can be a Jenkins job, or an actual person, must make the **autobuild** executable before calling it.
 To facilitate direct execution, you need to start the script with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) sequence: